Have you ever been tricked by a clickbait headline or clicked an ad you knew smelled fishy while browsing the web or social media?

 5. Avoid Taking Advantage of a Tragedy

-When a newsworthy tragedy has just taken place, it’s tempting to use the event to bring more readers to your website.
+When a newsworthy tragedy has just occurred, it’s tempting to use the event to bring more readers to your website.
 Known as “newsjacking,” this practice involves inserting your brand into the news, which can grab people’s attention while they’re already interested in a story.
 Newsjacking can reflect poorly on your company and can cause a public backlash.

-While newsjacking a tragedy usually is in poor taste, relating your brand to a non-tragic event can be effective.
+While newsjacking a tragedy is usually in poor taste, relating your brand to a non-tragic event can be effective.
 Exciting events like the solar eclipse or an upcoming sporting event are great opportunities to showcase an upcoming sale or promotion.

 Final Thoughts